nexus-rpc/api/SPEC.md

 Callers may specify the `Request-Timeout` header on all APIs to inform the handler how long they're willing to wait for a response.

 Format of this header value is number + unit, where unit can be `ms` for milliseconds, `s` for seconds, and `m` for minutes.

-### `Operation-Timeout`

-Callers may specify the `Operation-Timeout` header on StartOperation requests to inform the handler how long they're willing to wait for an operation to complete.

-Format of this header value is number + unit, where unit can be `ms` for milliseconds, `s` for seconds, and `m` for minutes.